Nedinator/old-big-brother/README.md

 > be notified if someone sketchy joins your server.

 ## Status
-> Bans are 100% functional.
-Going to start implementing kicks.
+> Bans/kicks are 100% functional.
+Working on commands and polishing everything

 ## TODO
 * [x] Config system